Trails for everyone, forever

 Crew leaders will have cell phones/radios in case of emergency.

-***Be sure to check out your gear several weeks prior so you have time to make any replacements
+Be sure to inspect your gear before the trip so you have time to make any replacements if needed.